-Read on to get some more ideas and know the instructions.
+Read on for instructions and to get some more ideas.

 Who am I?

 For this icebreaker, give everyone a piece of sticky notes and a pen.
 Ask them to write down the name of a celebrity and place it in a bowl.

-One person will pick a random paper out of the bowl without looking at it and stick it to her/his forehead.
+One person will pick a random paper out of the bowl without looking at it and stick it to their forehead.

 This team member will then have to find out what famous people they are.
 How so?
-By asking several questions but the trick is only yes/no answers are allowed!
+By asking yes or no questions only!

-If you are on a tight schedule, split the game into several parts to organize this game over several weeks.
+Pro tip: If you’re on a tight schedule, split the game into several parts over several weeks.
 This is perfect for a small group part of a longer project.

-Every week, one person will take her/his turn and ask all questions needed to find out who she/he is.
-You can keep records on a board by writing down the number of questions needed and transform this icebreaker into a friendly competition!
+Every week, one person will take their turn and ask all questions needed to find out who they are.
+You can keep records on a board by writing down the questions and transforming this icebreaker into a friendly competition!